 [toggle_content title=”What can be done about it?”]Simply disrupting the slimy/crusty surface layer that this fungus creates will generally be enough to prevent damage in home lawns.
-If you feel that you may have this fungus in your lawn then you should immediately get a rake or de thatcher unit to scratch the surface of your lawn.
-If using a tow behind de thatcher 2 or 3 passes may be necessary to fully disrupt the layer left by this fungus.
-It is important that as soon as the snow pack melts and you see visible signs that you perform this practice.
-If you wait too long than you could be doing more harm by not doing anything.
-These areas may not recover if proper air flow and sunlight is not restored.[/toggle_content]
+If you feel that you may have this fungus in your lawn then you should immediately get a rake or dethatcher unit to scratch the surface of your lawn.
+If using a tow-behind de thatcher 2 or 3 passes may be necessary to fully disrupt the layer left by this fungus.
+It is important that as soon as the snowpack melts and you see visible signs that you perform this practice.
+If you wait too long then you could be doing more harm by not doing anything.
+These areas may not recover if proper airflow and the sunlight is not restored.[/toggle_content]

 [toggle_content title=”What can Green Thumb do?”]Controls on home lawns are generally not warranted in this case.
 The fungus is easily controlled by cultural practices.
 If you think you might have this fungus please call our office.
 We’ll dispatch a technician to confirm this and recommend any steps you should take.[/toggle_content]